lukexi/rumpus/RUMPUS_PROGRAMMING_GUIDE.md

 Ok, so you're ready to rump.
 Rumping is not for the faint-hearted; nothing is finished, everything is subject to change.
 I don't think typing letters into virtual screens in VR is a "good idea"*.
 But it's still a heck of a good time and you'll probably have some fun.

-> *I am working on higher-level languages that are "VR Native", but I wanted a development environment and "assembly language" first, and Rumpus is a snapshot of that process.
+> *Higher-level "VR native" languages are underway, but I wanted a development environment and "assembly language" first, and Rumpus is a snapshot of that process.

 ### RUMPUS BASICS
 When you boot up Rumpus you'll be in the **Scene Loader**.
 Choose one of the orbs around you to visit that world.